LogicInteractive/Phidgets.hx/README.md

 # Phidgets.hx
-Phidgets Haxe : Implementation of the Phidgets 22 api for c++ using hxcpp.
+Phidgets for Haxe : An implementation of the Phidgets 22 api for c++ using hxcpp.

 More descriptions and device support will be added soon!